-Everyone who becomes eligible for Medicare has a seven month Initial Enrollment Period to sign-up for Original Medicare or a Medicare Advantage plan, as well as the prescription drug plan of their choice.
-To avoid a lifetime penalty for late enrollment in a Medicare prescription drug plan, make sure you first enroll during your Initial Enrollment Period.
+Everyone who becomes eligible for Medicare has a seven month Initial Enrollment Period to sign up for Original Medicare or a Medicare Advantage Plan, as well as the prescription drug plan of their choice.
+To avoid a lifetime penalty for late enrollment in a Medicare prescription drug plan, make sure you enroll during your Initial Enrollment Period.

-You will receive a notice verifying that your application has been received, or you can print one from the computer if you enroll online.
-Keep this at least until you receive a wallet card proving you are enrolled in your prescription drug plan.
-You will have to show that to your pharmacist when you fill your prescriptions.
+After you have enrolled, you will receive a notice verifying that your application has been received, or you can print one if you enroll online.
+Keep this until you receive a wallet card proving you are enrolled in your prescription drug plan.
+You will need to show that to your pharmacist when you fill your prescriptions.

 It is important to pay attention to the rules for enrolling or switching prescription drug plans because they are very limited for most people.
 All prescription drug plans must notify their enrollees in October of the changes to the costs or formularies they plan to make for the next year.
-So it is very important to review your drug plan every year and switch if you need to.
-All changes to the drug plans take effect on January 1 when it is too late for most people to switch.
+It is very important to review your drug plan every year and switch if needed.
+All drug plan changes take effect January 1, when it is too late for most people to switch.

-This overview is intended as a basic introduction to Medicare prescription drug plans, and is not intended to provide you with everything you may need to make decisions about planning for your prescription drug needs.
-All of the resources listed here are available to help you free of cost.
-Read through the descriptions of each resource before taking your next steps.
+This overview is intended as a basic introduction to Medicare prescription drug plans, and is not intended to provide you with everything you need to make decisions about your prescription drug needs.
+Visit our resources page for information about who to call for more help with your Medicare Part D questions.